rajjitlai/Virtual-Science-Lab/README.md

 - View all past conversations
 - Click any chat to see full details
 - Delete individual chats or clear all
-- Chat history is automatically stored in the cloud when Appwrite is configured, otherwise it's stored locally
+- All chat history is stored in the cloud via Appwrite

 ### 5. Manage Chemical Mixtures